 Read Class Reviews

 - Focus on politics, policy, and community issues as they pertain to non-profit professionals and organizations.
 Meet with representatives from government agencies, the advocacy and litigation community, grassroots non-profit organizations, and policy organizations.

 - Topics ranging from resume building to networking opportunities to career planning.
 Learn how to leverage past work experience and skill-building opportunities via in-depth career training, along with a customized internship experience.

 - Get in-depth knowledge of United States political institutions.

 Gain valuable insights by meeting with political experts and travel to various locations throughout Washington, D.C.

-Summer Elective Courses
+Summer 2020 Elective OPTIONS

 - Research Project Course

 - In this course, you will complete an original, in-depth research paper pursuing a question of interest to them with relevance to their academic area of study.
 Projects are substantive and conducted with the support and supervision of a faculty member.
 Students are encouraged to utilize the resources of the city through interviews, surveys, and examination of primary and secondary sources from government and private sector organizations.